R1ngSt1nger/simply-bookkeeping/README.md

 ### Multiple Businesses

 Manage multiple businesses from one Simply Bookkeeping installation.
 Each business has its own financial records, contacts, categories, attachments, branding and payment details.
+Multiple user accounts are supported, with granular access to the businesses you choose.
+Read only accountant logons are also supported.